 Opposite the church there is the so-called Sartorius’ Convent, now the Adalbert Hotel.

-The Baroque church of St. Margaret and the Romanesque crypt
+The Baroque church of St Margaret

 Patron saints of Břevnov monastery and its church

 Originally the monastery church was dedicated to St Benedict (993), the patron saint mentioned above.
 St Alexius of Edessa and St Boniface of Tarsus were the copatrons, most probably to remember the stay of the monastery founder, St Adalbert (Vojtěch), in the Santi Bonifacio ed Alessio monastery on the Aventine Hill in Rome.
 Since 1045, Bishop St Adalbert (Vojtěch), the cofounder of the monastery, has been venerated as the church’s patron saint, too.
 At the turn of the 15th and 16th centuries, the dedication of the church to St Benedict, St Alexius, St Boniface and St Adalbert (Vojtěch) sank into oblivion little by little and St Margaret, became very popular as the patroness saint of the church, mainly due to pilgrimages.
 As it is written in Legenda Aurea, St Margaret refused to marry the prefect of Antioch and confessed to be a Christian.
 She was tortured and imprisoned.
 In the prison a dragon appeared threatening to kill her but she killed it instead by blessing it with a cross.
 Shortly after she was beheaded (c. the 2nd half of the 3rd century).
 The relics of St Margaret were given to Břevnov monastery in 1262.
 Today they are kept in the altar of Virgin Mary in the southern part of the church’s chancel.